di-unipi-socc/fogbrainx/README.md

 ## How-To

-This script demonstrates how to integrate Python with Prolog using the `swiplserver` library, which provides an interface to SWI-Prolog.
+The `main.py` demonstrates how to integrate Python with Prolog using the `swiplserver` library, which provides an interface to SWI-Prolog.
 The main goal is to load application and infrastructure configurations into Prolog and query for a placement result.

 ### Prerequisites
 - Install [SWI-Prolog](https://www.swi-prolog.org/Download.html).